jckarter/clay/doc/language-reference.md

     alias ZERO[T] = T(0); // [T] pattern guard implied

 Global alias definitions do not define true [symbols](#symbols).
-The alias name expands directly into the bound expression.
+The alias name evaluates directly into the bound expression.

 #### <a name="globalvariables"></a>Global variables